collective/collective.pfg.soup/README.rst

 XXX COMPLETE ME

+TODO:

+- only index fields are searchable/ sortable
-TODO: CSV Export, Re-Edit a row.
-Edit-History
+- Re-Edit a row.
+- Edit-History,

 Installation
 ============